matthew-github-123/Bash/README.md

 - For every password found, the script will print out the corresponding username and cleartext

-- In order to run open up linux terminal and run ./Script18 passwordfile.txt
+- In order to run open up linux terminal and run ./script18 passwordfile.txt
+- passwordfile.txt is your own password file and is not included
-- There should also be a corresponding dictionary named 'words' in the same folder
+- There should also be a corresponding dictionary named 'words' in the same folder (however this is also not included)